ajahne/blog/_posts/2019-4-25-start-stop-terminate-aws-ec2-instance-nodejs.md

 As you can see, most of this code is pretty similar to our previous examples and astute readers are already figuring ways to [refactor the code]({{ site.baseurl }}{% post_url 2019-3-29-refactoring-by-martin-fowler-chapter-notes%}) to make it more maintainable, economic, and efficient.

-Similar to when we stop the instance, we add the target instance id to the params object!
+Similar to when we stop the instance, we add the target instance id to the params object.

 Once we are ready to terminate, we type the following:
 ```